xinwu74/xinwu74.github.io/publications.md

 **Demo**

 ![demo](https://xinwu74.github.io/images/demo.gif)

 <br>

 **Model**

 ![model](https://xinwu74.github.io/images/model.png)

 <br>

 <!--
 ![reslut](https://xinwu74.github.io/images/result.png)
 -->

-**Abstract:** <p align="center"> Multilabel image classification aims to assign images to multiple possible labels.
+**Abstract:** Multilabel image classification aims to assign images to multiple possible labels.
 In this task, each image may be associated with multiple labels, making it more challenging than the single-label classification problems.
-For instance, convolutional neural networks (CNNs) have not met the performance requirement in utilizing statistical dependencies between labels in this study.
-Additionally, data imbalance is a common problem in machine learning that needs to be considered for multilabel medical image classification.
-Furthermore, the concatenation of a CNN and a transformer suffers from the disadvantage of lacking direct interaction and information exchange between the two models.
-To address these issues, we propose a novel hybrid deep learning model called CTransCNN...</p>
+To address these issues, we propose a novel hybrid deep learning model called CTransCNN...

   <br>